phpcodebooster/social-login/README.md

 # PCBSocialLoginBundle
-Symfony2 Social Login Bundle allows you to login via facebook functionality.
-Your user can log on to your site using their existing facebook account.
+Symfony2 Social Login Bundle allows you to login via major social media providers like facebook, linkedin, google, twitter.
+Your user can log on to your site using their existing social media account.

 Features include: